fuchssarahe/react-play-poc/README.md

 1) `sbt run` from the root of the repo
 2) `npm start` from the `/front_end` directory

-The front end runs a little server to bundle and serve the javascript, so you'll hit `localhost:3000` to view the app in browser.
+The front end runs a little server to bundle and serve the javascript, so you'll hit `localhost:3000` to view the app in browser. create-react-app was used to generate the front end of the project, so that documentation should be referenced for any troubleshooting the client code.

 # Ideal to-dos
 - restructure front end components into folders